Fatemeh-Farnaghizadeh/Multi_Input-Model_Using_Tensorflow/README.md

 # Multi_Input-Model_Using_Tensorflow
 building a basic Siamese Network to find the similarity or dissimilarity between two items
+In this notebook we will use mnist dataset for training the model